Continuation of 08.Turkey

 The old Persian residence city of Persepolis was one of the capitals Persepolis was one of the capital citie of the ancient Persian Empire under the Achaemenids and was founded by Dareios in southern Iran in 520 BC.

 The citadel was built in 1766/67.
 Karim Khan invited the best architects and artists of his time and acquired the best materials from other cities and abroad for the construction of the building, which was quickly erected.

 The citadel of Karim Khan is located in the northeast of the Iranian city of Shiraz.
 It was built during the Zand Dynasty as part of a larger complex and served as a residential and military base for the eponymous ruler Karim Khan.

-here it is worthwhile to enlarge the picture.
+here it is worthto enlarge the picture.
 A whole shop full of melons

-Picture 1: you can see this more often here, but we couldn't see if the gas is boring oil.
+Picture 1: you can see this more often here, but we couldn't see if is gas or oil.